In 1964, Fr. Aloysius Schwartz founded the Sisters of Mary in Busan, Korea to serve the poorest of the poor.

 Closed in 2019

-Our Babies' Home takes care of little ones from the day they were born.
+Our Babies' Home took care of little ones from the day they were born.

 Our Girlstown students celebrate Korea's traditional Thanksgiving Day.